OpenDAoC/OpenDAoC-Core/SRD/04_Item_Systems/Artifact_System.md

 - **Time Limits**: Credit may expire after certain periods

 #### Material System

+**Game Rule Summary**: Artifact materials come in the form of books and scrolls that drop from encounters or are given as quest rewards.
+Some scrolls can be combined together to form more powerful scrolls.
+You need to collect all the required materials before you can activate the artifact with the scholar NPC.

 **Book and Scroll Components**:
 ```csharp
 public string BookID { get; set; }        // Book item template